golemfactory/golem-architecture/arch-snapshot/arch.md

 names into specific 'topic areas' for better organization and clarity.

 ###### Property types
 The properties are declared to be of a specific type, which is important as it has impact on how comparison operators work with properties of different types.
 The type of property is inferred from the literal used to specify the value.
 Following property types are supported:
 - **String** - any value declared in quotes, eg: “sample text”
 - **Bool** - any of following literals: true, True, TRUE, false, False, FALSE
-- **Number** - any value which can be successfully parsed to a numeric constant, eg. 12, 34.56, 12e-02
+- **Number** - any value which can be successfully parsed to a numeric constant, e.g. 12, 34.56, 12e-02
-- **Decimal** - any value which can be successfully parsed to a decimal constant, eg. 12, 34.56 (<prop_name>@d for JSON form and property references)
+- **Decimal** - any value which can be successfully parsed to a decimal constant, e.g. 12, 34.56 (<prop_name>@d for
+  JSON form and property references)
-- **DateTime** - a date/time string in quotes, prefixed by character t, eg. t”1985-04-12T23:20:50.52Z” (<prop_name>@t for JSON form and property references).
+- **DateTime** - a date/time string in quotes, prefixed by character t, e.g. t”1985-04-12T23:20:50.52Z”
+  (<prop_name>@t for JSON form and property references).
 DateTime timestamps must be expressed in RFC 3339 format.
-- **Version** - a version number string in quotes, prefixed by character v, eg. v”1.3.0”.
+- **Version** - a version number string in quotes, prefixed by character v, e.g. v”1.3.0”.
 The version number is expected to follow semantic versioning arithmetic. (<prop_name>@v for JSON form and property references)
 - **List** - composite type indicated by syntax: “[“<item>(“,”<item>)*”]”, where <item> is a literal expressing a value of one of types mentioned earlier.
-  The first item in the list declaration indicates the type of all elements in the list.
+  All elements on the list have to be of the same type.
 If a List declaration contains literals indicating different types - a syntax error must be signalled by the parser.

   The only operator applicable to List is ‘=’ (which is equivalent to “contains”), in 2 variants:
   ‘=’ with a scalar value is resolved as “contains” (does a list contain one particular element),